darshantalati23/Debuggers-Tetris/README.md

 - [Snake Game by Ertjan Arapi](https://youtu.be/gWq0tJLsjRs?si=GyGW5fCuE8hOVNki)
 - [Snake Game by NVitanovic](https://www.youtube.com/watch?v=E_-lMZDi7Uw)

-Thanks to ChatGPT & DeepSeek for providing helpful recommedations, resources and tips for making the basic idea of the snake game.
+Thanks to ChatGPT & DeepSeek for providing helpful recommedations, resources and tips for making the basic idea of the game.

 ### 😉 Group Icon